Stypox/curricust/README.md

 ## YAML file structure

-Text fields support basic Markdown, so you can insert links and put emphasis on things.
+Text fields support basic Markdown, so you can insert links, lists and put emphasis on things.

 Take a look a the `example/` folder for an actual example of the rules explained below.